List of Kyōryū Sentai Zyuranger characters: Burai

 Burai (ブライ) is the 32-year-old knight of the Yamato Tribe who is known as the "Warrior of Power" (力の戦士, Chikara no Senshi) and fights as the green-colored Dragon Ranger (ドラゴンレンジャー, Doragon Renjā) He is the oldest Zyuranger and is Geki's biological older brother, whom he was separated from when Geki was still an infant after his birth father was forced to hand Geki over to the Yamato Tribe's King and Queen after rebelling against him.
 Burai's father then used this as an opportunity to challenge the King in order to reclaim Geki, only to be defeated.
 Before dying, he told Burai to avenge his death.
 Burai froze himself in a separate sleeping chamber from the others and is the last Zyuranger to be revived in the present day.
 After awakening in the present day, Burai discovers that he is living on borrowed time and preserves his lifespan by staying inside the Timeless Room after the cave he originally froze himself in collapsed and was revived by Clotho.
 After fighting against the Zyurangers for a while with the Hellfried sword as his weapon, Burai reconciles with Geki and joins the team.
 Burai eventually dies after helping the others and passes his powers onto Geki.

-Unlike the primary Zyurangers, Burai utilizes the Dragon Buckler (ドラゴンバックラー, Doragon Bakkurā) to transform into Dragon Ranger.
-While transformed, he wears the Dragon Armor (ドラゴンアーマー, Doragon Āmā) collar, which grants force field capabilities.
-His Guardian Beast is the Godzilla-like Dragon Caesar, which he summons using the Zyusouken (獣奏剣, Jūsōken), a short sword that doubles as a flute and teleports its owner to the Timeless Room.
-His special attack is the Ancient Play (エンシェントプレイ, Enshento Purei).
+During the events of Kaizoku Sentai Gokaiger, Burai appears in a vision to Gai Ikari and grants him the Great Power of the Zyurangers, which is the GouZyu Rex mode of GouZyuJin.

-During the events of Kaizoku Sentai Gokaiger, Burai appeared in a vision to Gai Ikari/Gokai Silver and granted him the Greater Power of the Zyurangers, which is the dinosaur-themed mecha GouZyu Rex.
+As Dragon Ranger, Burai wears the Dragon Armor (ドラゴンアーマー, Doragon Āmā) collar, which grants the ability to generate force fields, and wields the flute-like Zyusouken (獣奏剣, Jūsōken) short sword, which allows him to summon Dragon Caesar.

-Burai is portrayed by Shiro Izumi (和泉 史郎, Izumi Shirō) who previously played Yuuma Oozora in Dengeki Sentai Changeman.
-As a child, Burai is portrayed by Hisashi Sakai (酒井 寿, Sakai Hisashi) who later portrayed Kou of the Howling New Star in Gosei Sentai Dairanger.
+Burai is portrayed by Shiro Izumi (和泉 史郎, Izumi Shirō).
+As a child, Burai is portrayed by Hisashi Sakai (酒井 寿, Sakai Hisashi).